Evgeny Pashukanis: Latter years

 From 1925 to 1927, Pyotr Stuchka, another Soviet legal scholar, and Pashukanis compiled an Encyclopedia of State and Law and started a journal named Revolution of Law.
-In 1927, he was elected a full member of the Communist Academy, eventually becoming its vice-president.
+In 1927, he was elected a full member of the Communist Academy, eventually becoming its vice-president in 1930.
 He and Stuchka started a section on General Theory of State and Law at the Academy.
-However, in 1930, Nikolai Bukharin was attacked by Stalin, because he insisted that the state must wither away to bring forth communism, as Marx had advocated.
+However, in 1930, he was attacked by Stalinists, because he insisted of the impossibility of "proletarian law" or "socialist rights".
 He was then stripped of all his political posts.
 Pashukanis soon came under pressure from the government as well.
 As a result, Pashukanis started to revise his theory of state.
 He stopped working with his friend Stuchka.
 It is unclear whether Pashukanis's transformation was simply the result of fear for his safety, or whether he actually changed his mind.
 He was rewarded by being made director of the Institute of Soviet Construction and Law (predecessor of the Institute of State and Law of the Soviet Academy of Sciences) in 1931.
-In 1936, he was appointed as Deputy Commissar of Justice of the USSR and was proposed for membership in the Soviet Academy of Sciences.
+In 1936, he was appointed as Deputy People's Commissar of Justice of the USSR and was proposed for membership in the Soviet Academy of Sciences.

 According to Andreas Harms, Pashukanis was denounced as an "enemy of the people" by Pyotr Yudin.
+Andrey Vyshinsky also accused Pashukanis of being a traitor.
 On 20 January 1937, Pashukanis was arrested and Andrey Vyshinsky soon replaced him at the Institute of Soviet Construction and Law.
 Alfred Krishianovich Stalgevich, a longtime critic of Pashukanis, took over his courses at the Moscow Juridical Institute.

-After publishing many self-criticisms, Pashukanis was eventually denounced as a "trotskyite saboteur" in 1937 and executed in September 1937 on charges of being involved in an "underground anti-Soviet terrorist organisation".
+After publishing many self-criticisms, Pashukanis was eventually denounced as a "Trotskyite saboteur" in 1937 and executed in September 1937 on charges of being involved in an "underground anti-Soviet terrorist organisation".

 Pashukanis was posthumously rehabilitated in 1957, although his theories were not adopted by mainstream Soviet jurisprudence at that time.

 He gained relevance in the German State derivation debate in the 1970s.